-League of Women Voters of Great Bend will hold the monthly meeting on Tuesday at at Montana Mike's in the north room.
-Lunch will be from the menu and can be their "quick serve" menu.
+League of Women Voters of Great Bend will hold the monthly meeting at noon on Oct.
+9 at Montana Mike's in the north room.
+Lunch will be from the menu and can be from their "quick serve" menu.

-Preceptor Pi Chapter of Beta Sigma Phi met at March 20 at the home of Janis Link, who also served as co-hostess.
-President Janis Link conducted the meeting.
+Preceptor Pi Chapter of Beta Sigma Phi met Oct.
+2 at the home of Janis Link.
+President Jeri Brozek led the meeting attended by 10 chapter members.

 Page 1 of 1